 Chapter Deadline for submissions to the Chairman is February 14th.

-The Chairman of the Joseph S. Rumbaugh High School Oration Contest is John Ferris.
+The Chairman of the Joseph S. Rumbaugh High School Oration Contest is Mark Torres.

 The George S. & Stella M. Knight Essay Contest The George and Stella Knight Essay Contest encourages patriotism in young people and ascertain their ideas and ideals of the present.
 The contest is now open to all high school freshmen, sophomores, juniors, and seniors.
 The essay must be based on student research and deal with an event, person, philosophy or ideal associated with the American Revolution, Declaration of Independence, or the framing of the U.S. Constitution.